Morrisville Middle/Senior High School: Athletics

 Morrisville High School is governed by the Pennsylvania Interscholastic Athletic Association (PIAA) in District 1, and is a member of the Bicentennial Athletic League.
-The girls' softball team has won the BAL title two years in a row, in 2007 and 2009.
-The boys' baseball team also won the BAL title two years in a row, in 2008 and 2009.
+The girls' softball team has won the BAL title two consecutive seasons (2007 and 2009).
+The boys' baseball team also won the BAL title two consecutive seasons (2008 and 2009).
 The football team won both the BAL and IFL titles in 2012.